Czech Airlines: "Reverse takeover" of Smartwings and the final flight

 In June 2022, ČSA exited business restructuring under a new ownership structure.
 Prague City Air, founded under the aid of Smartwings shareholders Jiří Šimáně and Roman Vik, was created to own 70% of ČSA while current majority shareholder Smartwings retained 30%.
 As of late 2022, the airline also planned to rebuild its fleet and route network using Airbus A320 and newly acquired Airbus A220 aircraft.
+Since 2023, the only remaining route operated by Czech Airlines was Prague-Paris.

 On 20 February 2024, Prague City Air s.r.o. purchased 49.92% shares in Smartwings a.s. from Rainbow Wisdom Investment Limited.
 Smartwings spokeswoman Vladimíra Dufková announced that the Czech shareholders now own 100% of the shares in both Smartwings and CSA Czech Airlines.

 In October 2024, Czech Airlines was restructured into a holding company, with Smartwings taking over all flight operations under both brand names.
 The Czech Airlines brand remains active, with two Airbus A320 aircraft in its livery currently in operation.
 Additionally, four Airbus A220 aircraft in Czech Airlines colors are scheduled for delivery in the upcoming months.

 On October 26, the last flight of ČSA took place, as it took off in the evening from Charles de Gaulle Airport in Paris to Prague Václav Havel Airport.
 This was the last flight under what has become to be known as its iconic "OK" flight call.
+Following the flight's departure, "Featured flight alert" notifications were sent out to users of the ADS-B flight tracker Flightradar24 application.

+In winter of 2025, LOT Polish Airlines offered to acquire the entire holding, following a prolonged interest.
+However, a better last minute bid worth €154 million by Pegasus Europe B.V., a subsidiary of Turkish carrier's Pegasus Airlines parent company Esas Holding was accepted instead in December 2025.
+On 11 September 2026, the acquisition was approved by the Czech regulators.